nickfrosty/website_nuxt/content/articles/dev/redirect-http-to-https-force-https-with-htaccess.md

  - htaccess
  - litespeed
 ---

 Using your website's .htaccess file, you can **force https** to all of your users.
 Securing your site, and getting rid of the annoying "insecure website" message.

 ## What is a htaccess file anyway?

 A htaccess file is a special file on your web server that directs how certain actions are handles by the server.
 Most of the time, the htaccess instructs the server how to write/rewrite web requests (like forcing https or forcing www on your website) or how your server should handle image compression.

-The file is simply named "**.htaccess**" (just the extensions, no actual name) and placed in the root of your public directory for your website.
+The file is simply named `.htaccess` (just the extensions, no actual name) and placed in the root of your public directory for your website.

 ### htaccess on Apache

 The [Apache server](https://www.apache.org/) software has been around forver.
 Basically since the beginning of the internet.
 Tons of websites run on an Apache server.
 Being so old, htaccess files were originally designed for Apache servers.
 So these files work flawlessly with Apache.
-All you need is the correct **mod_rewrite*** module installed on your Apache server, and you are ready to create and edit your .htaccess file.
-Lucky for us all, Apache comes with the **mod_rewrite** module installed and enabled.
+All you need is the correct `mod_rewrite` module installed on your Apache server, and you are ready to create and edit your .htaccess file.
+Lucky for us all, Apache comes with the `mod_rewrite` module installed and enabled.

 Apache servers will usually work out of the box with htaccess configurations.
 All child directories will use the parent direcory's htaccess file for itself.
 Easy day.